-CLAIRE MASON had dutifully crossed off the days until her escape to paradise but did the locals feel the same about their country?
+I had dutifully crossed off the days until my escape to paradise but do the locals feel the same about their country?

 We’d been excited about our break in Dubrovnik all year.
 It was all planned.
 Days exploring, nights kicking up our heels in the Old Town.